2021 Africa Cup of Nations: Host selection

 This list was different from the list of the host nation bids for both the 2019 and 2021 edition of the Cup of Nations as announced by CAF in November 2013, with Democratic Republic of the Congo, Gabon and Zambia also on the original list.
 All three official candidates also bid for hosting the 2019 Africa Cup of Nations.

 The decision to award the hosting rights was postponed from early 2014 to grant each bidding country adequate time to receive the inspection delegation.
 After the final vote at the CAF Executive Committee meeting, on 20 September 2014, the CAF announced that the AFCON would be hosted in 2019 by Cameroon, in 2021 by Ivory Coast, and in 2023 by Guinea.

 Host change

 On 30 November 2018, CAF stripped Cameroon of hosting the 2019 Africa Cup of Nations because of delays in the construction of stadiums and other necessary infrastructure; it was relocated to Egypt.
 CAF President at the time, Ahmad Ahmad, said that Cameroon had agreed to host the 2021 tournament instead.
-Consequently, Ivory Coast, original hosts of 2021, will host the 2023 Africa Cup of Nations, and Guinea, original hosts of 2023, will host the 2025 Africa Cup of Nations.
+Consequently, Ivory Coast, original hosts of 2021, would host the 2023 Africa Cup of Nations, and Guinea, original hosts of 2023, would host the 2025 Africa Cup of Nations.
 On 30 January 2019, the CAF President confirmed the timetable shift, after a meeting with Ivory Coast President, Alassane Ouattara, in Abidjan, Ivory Coast.